[Keep] Support multiple storage classes

 - estimate points (or maybe split into separate stories if needed)

-Updated by Peter Amstutz almost 5 years ago
+Updated by Peter Amstutz over 5 years ago

 - Subject changed from [Keep] Support multiple storage tiers to [Keep] Support multiple storage classes